R\'enyi Resolvability and Its Applications to the Wiretap Channel: Application to the Wiretap Channel

 For our secrecy metric, in addition to requiring that $M_{1}$ and $Z^{n}$ are approximately independent, we also require that the wiretapper's observation $Z^{n}$ is close to the product distribution $Q_{Z}^{n}$.
-This is similar to Csisz\'ar and Narayan's work~\cite[Eqn.~(6)]{CN04} but we consider a continuum of secrecy measures indexed by $s\in [-1,1]$.
+This is similar to Hou and Kramer's work \cite{hou2014effective} and Csisz\'ar and Narayan's work~\cite[Eqn.~(6)]{CN04}, but we consider a continuum of secrecy measures indexed by $s\in[-1,1]$.

-The interpretation of our secrecy measure with $s=0$ can be found in \cite{hou2014effective}, where the authors interpreted $I(M_1; Z^n)$ in~\eqref{eq:effective} as a measure of ``non-confusion'' and $D(P_{Z^n}\|Q_{Z^n})$ in~\eqref{eq:effective} as a measure of ``non-stealth''.
-Under this interpretation, we set $Q_{Z^n}$ to be the distribution that the wiretapper observes if the sender is not sending useful information.
-Hence if the secrecy constraint \eqref{eq:-31} is satisfied then we can say that {\em useful} information is being transmitted in a {\em stealthy} way.
+The interpretation of our secrecy measure with $s=0$ can be found in \cite{hou2014effective}, where the authors interpreted $I(M_{1};Z^{n})$ in~\eqref{eq:effective-1} as a measure of ``non-confusion'' and $D(P_{Z^{n}}\|Q_{Z}^{n})$ in~\eqref{eq:effective} as a measure of ``non-stealth''.
+Under this interpretation, we set $Q_{Z}^{n}$ to be the distribution of the signal that the wiretapper observes if the sender is not sending useful information.
+Hence if the secrecy constraint \eqref{eq:-31} is satisfied then we can say that {\em useful} information is being transmitted stealthily.